 [TR_SOMEIP_00266] [The service discovery shall work on different entries that shall be carried in the service discovery messages.
-The entries are used to synchronize the state of services instances and the Publish/Subscribe handling.]
+The entries are used to synchronize the state of services instances and the Publish/Subscribe handling. |()

-[TR_SOMEIP_00267] [Two types of entries exist: A Service Entry Type for Services and an Eventgroup Entry Type for Eventgroups, which are used for different entries each.]
+[TR_SOMEIP_00267] [Two types of entries exist: A Service Entry Type for Services and an Eventgroup Entry Type for Eventgroups, which are used for different entries each. \rfloor ()

-[TR_SOMEIP_00268] [A Service Entry Type shall be 16 Bytes of size and include the following fields in this order as shown in Figure 6.11:
+[TR_SOMEIP_00268] [A Service Entry Type shall be 16 Bytes of size and include the following fields in this order as shown in Figure 6.12:

-- Type Field [uint8]: encodes FindService (0x00) and OfferService (0x01). - Index First Option Run [uint8]: Index of the option in the option array. - Index Second Option Run [uint8]: Index of the option in the option array. - Number of Options 1 [uint4]: Describes the number of options the first option run uses. - Number of Options 2 [uint4]: Describes the number of options the second option run uses. - Service-ID [uint16]: Describes the Service-ID of the Service or Service-Instance concerned by the SD message. - Instance ID [uint16]: Describes the Service-Instance-ID of the Service Instance concerned by the SD message or is set to 0xFFFF if all service instances of a service are meant. - Major Version [uint8]: Encodes the major version of the service (instance). - TTL [uint24]: Describes the lifetime of the entry in seconds. - Minor Version [uint32]: Encodes the minor version of the service.
+- Type Field [uint8]: encodes FindService (0x00) and OfferService (0x01). - Index First Option Run [uint8]: Index of this runs first option in the option array. - Index Second Option Run [uint8]: Index of this runs second option in the option array. - Number of Options 1 [uint4]: Describes the number of options the first option run uses. - Number of Options 2 [uint4]: Describes the number of options the second option run uses. - Service-ID [uint16]: Describes the Service ID of the Service or Service-Instance this entry is concerned with. - Instance ID [uint16]: Describes the Service Instance ID of the Service Instance this entry is concerned with or is set to 0xFFFF if all service instances of a service are meant. - Major Version [uint8]: Encodes the major version of the service (instance). - TTL [uint24]: Describes the lifetime of the entry in seconds. - Minor Version [uint32]: Encodes the minor version of the service.